cybozu/license-manager/CONTRIBUTING.md

 Before you start contributing, make sure you have the following installed:

 - Node.js (>=18.14.0)
-- npm (>=9.3.1)
+- pnpm (>=9.0.0)

 ### Setting Up the Development Environment

 To develop locally, fork the repository and clone it in your local machine.
 After cloning, you start developing the following steps.

-1. Run `npm ci` to install all dependencies
+1. Run `pnpm install` to install all dependencies
-2. Run `npm run build` to build the project
+2. Run `pnpm run build` to build the project
-3. Run `npm run test` to check if all tests will pass
+3. Run `pnpm run test` to check if all tests will pass

 Other useful commands are added in the `package.json`!
 We recommend that you check them out during development.